 Powdery mildew is a fungus that belongs to the Erysiphaceae family and frequently colonizes certain plants.

-Mold appears in the form of a light velvety white layer, which is what makes it immediately recognizable.
+This mold appears in the form of a light velvety white layer or white spots on leaves, which is what makes it immediately recognizable.

 What makes powdery mildew appear and spread?

 Powdery mildew spreads most easily when warm weather and high relative humidity occur together.

 It usually appears in Spring, in April or May, when temperatures rise and the soil and air are still full of moisture from the wet months of March and April.

 It also makes a comeback at the beginning of fall, when nights grow longer and moisture once again increases.

 - While it’s difficult to control temperature, you can work towards reducing air moisture.